2005czq/Yooc_AutoExam/README.md

 ## Usage

 1. Ensure your `config.json` file is properly configured with your credentials and preferences.

 2. Run the script with:

    ```bash
    python yooc_exam.py
    ```

-This will start the automated exam process.
-If you need to pass specific parameters or configure the script further, refer to the configuration section for more details.
+   This will start the automated exam.

+3. Waiting for the script test.
+Generally speaking, the waiting duration is roughly equal to the expected test duration.

 ## Notes

 - This script is **for educational purposes only**.
 I am not responsible for any consequences that may arise from the use of this script.
 Please ensure you comply with all relevant laws, terms of service, and ethical guidelines when using this script.
 - The accuracy level for the answers is based on the desired percentage.
 The script will attempt to modify the answers to achieve this accuracy.
-- The duration of the exam is randomized to mimic human-like behavior.
+- The actual exam duration will incorporate a small amount of noise to simulate human behavior.

 ## Customization